AkshatPandey1/spotify-mood/README.md

 App features:
 -
 - Allows playback control
-- Displays song description of the song that's currently being played
 - Allows user see their top artists and top tracks in 3 different time ranges
 - Allows user see their recently played songs
+- Allows user to create playlists
+- Displays song description of the song that's currently being played
 - Provides recommendations based on their mood
 - OAuth authentication